 Step-by-Step Instructions

-• Step 2 – In a 16-ounce mason jar, combine all of the dry ingredients: decarbed cannabis, dried herbs and spices.
-Then pour in the carrier oil.
-Wipe the rim of the jar to ensure it is clean and tighten the lid to fingertip tightness.
+- Step 2 – Combine the dry ingredients in a 16-ounce mason jar: decarbed cannabis, dried herbs, and spices.
+Then, pour in the carrier oil.
+Wipe the rim of the jar to ensure it is clean, and tighten the lid to fingertip tightness.
 You do not want it to be too loose or too tight.

-• Step 4 – After 4 hours, remove the jar and allow to cool enough to handle.
+- Step 4 – After 4 hours, remove the jar and allow to cool enough to handle.
 Strain the oil into a clean mason jar through a filter or cheesecloth.
-You can use the leftover pulp for other topical preparations, like a sugar scrub.
+You can use the leftover pulp for topical preparations, like a sugar scrub.

-• Step 5 – Let the oil cool to room temperature, seal the mason jar, and store in a cool dark place until ready for use.
+- Step 5 – Let the oil cool to room temperature, seal the mason jar, and store in a cool dark place until ready.

 Note: complete step-by-step printable instructions are located in the recipe card below.